The WWHF’s mission is to innovate, impact and improve women’s health in Wisconsin.

 Wisconsin Women’s Health Foundation

 WWHF services and research initiatives are rooted in evidence-based prevention of the diseases and conditions that most impact Wisconsin women’s wellness.
-Our mission is to innovate, impact, and improve women’s health.
+Our programs are always free and accessible to anyone who needs assistance.

 EveryWoman’s Journal teaches women to use journaling as a tool for stress reduction and self-care at workshops statewide.
 Each year, over 20 EveryWoman’s Journal workshops are attended by at least 150 women in communities across Wisconsin.